usnistgov/FIPS201/_FIPS201/authentication.md

 OCC data is stored on the card, which cannot be read from the card but could be used for biometric verification.
 A fingerprint biometric template is supplied to the card to perform CTC authentication, and the card responds with a positive or negative biometric verification decision.
 The response includes information that allows the reader to authenticate the card.
-The cardholder PIN is not required for this operation.
+The cardholder PIN is not required for OCC-AUTH.
 The PIV Card **SHALL** include a mechanism to block this authentication mechanism after a number of consecutive failed authentication attempts as stipulated by the department or agency.
 As with BIO and BIO-A, if agencies choose to implement OCC, it **SHALL** be implemented as defined in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and